 Philipp von Weitershausen, Ex-Software Engineer at Facebook

-If you want to build an app that doesn’t use a lot of mobile-specific or complex functionality, React Native and its community libraries should cover most if not all of your requirements.
-However, if the desired features are not yet supported, developers end up writing native modules.
-You can also rely on open-source projects to provide native bridges for you if you are able to find a viable solution.
+For simple functionality apps, React Native and its community libraries are sufficient.
+However, unsupported features require native module writing.
+You can also rely on open-source projects to provide native bridges for you if you can find a viable solution.

-It's possible to use React Native alongside an existing app written in Java/Kotlin for Android and Objective-C/Swift for iOS?
+Can React Native work with an existing app coded in Java/Kotlin for Android and Objective-C/Swift for iOS?

 Suppose you have an Android app built on Java/Kotlin.
 You want to create a version that works for iOS too, but you are low on funds and/or time.
-React Native will be the best choice for code sharing.
-Thus, you can write one version for both iOS and Android apps which saves your development team more time and resources.
+Streamline the process by writing one version for both platforms with React Native.

 Native modules are a way of bridging native programming and React Native code.
-These modules need to be written in Java/Kotlin or Swift/Objective-C depending on the mobile platform.
-They can’t be reused across two platforms but they aim at improving performance in computationally heavy operations like image editing or video playback.
-Perhaps React Native will not work for the next mobile Photoshop but it is enough if you aren’t aiming at brute-force demanding tasks.
+These modules need to be written in Java/Kotlin or Swift/Objective-C, depending on the mobile platform.
+They can’t be reused across two platforms, but they aim at improving performance in computationally heavy operations like image editing or video playback.
+React Native may not be suitable for the next mobile Photoshop, however, it is adequate for tasks that do not require a high level of resources.

 Advantages of React Native

-React Native saves time on developing the apps and makes maintenance leaner because your developers don’t have to do the same job twice.
+React Native saves time on developing the apps and makes maintenance leaner because your developers don’t do the same job twice.

 ‘Native implementation is great in theory, but practically, we need to think about productivity/code sharing/time-to-market, which is where a cross-platform framework like React Native comes in.’